adarsh-007-akira/BASIC-MATH/README.md

 # BASIC-MATH
+This Project currently have 5 Programs
+1. Factorial
+2. Compound Interest
+3. Armstrong Numbers
-This Repository currently have 5 Programs, Factorial, Compound Interest, Armstrong Numbers, Prime Number in a range, Prime Number
+4. Prime Number in a range
+5. Prime Number